 “That was really a violation of their own regulations.
 They should have been aware that (the regulation) gives strict authority to the SOMD (to direct medical policy),” said Lewis.
 “To me, it is unthinkable that a medical professional would be forced to do things that are politically or have some other motivation besides the health of the person.
 That’s what we are trained to do and what the Hippocratic oath is about – the health of the person.”

 In the mid-2000s, the subject of keeping workers safe from beryllium was a hot topic.
 The metal was used at Hanford in non-sparking tools and processes used to produce plutonium.
 It is one of the most hazardous metals on the planet, and some workers become allergic to it or contract a life-threatening disease called Chronic Beryllium Disease.
 The condition is an incurable lung disease that can cause a person’s health to decline over several years.
 It can affect not only a person’s lungs, but can also damage a person’s heart, nervous system, and mental health, as well as liver and kidney function.

 After a worker would be diagnosed with an allergic reaction to beryllium, a condition called beryllium sensitivity, experts say best practice is to keep them away from beryllium to the greatest extent possible.

-“It takes a seemingly trivial amount of beryllium to cause this disease,” said Dr. Lee Newman of the University of Colorado Denver.
+“It takes a seemingly trivial amount of beryllium to cause this disease,” said Dr. Lee Newman of the Center for Health, Work & Environment at the Colorado School of Public Health at the University of Colorado Anschutz Medical Campus.
 “So if you’re not being as strict as possible in controlling the exposures, it’s, unfortunately, easy for someone to be overexposed.”